RealBand® 2022 for Windows® User’s Guide

 Tempo Calculator (Edit | Tempo | Tempo Calculator)

 The length of a song depends on tempo and number of bars.
-With this calculator, you can enter 2 of the 3 variables (length of song in seconds, tempo, number of bars) and the program calculates the third variable for you.
-So, for example, if you need a piece of music lasting 60.00 seconds, and it is 45 bars, you can use the calculator to find the tempo that will achieve that.
+With this calculator, found in the File menu under File Utilities, you can enter 2 of the 3 variables (length of song in seconds, tempo, number of bars) and the program calculates the third variable for you.

 So we’ve entered our chords in the Chords window, set the length of our song and added a 2-bar ending, chosen a Band-in-a-Box style, and set the tempo.

 We’re ready to generate an automatic arrangement.
 Press the [Generate] button and select Generate All BB Tracks (Entire Song) from the menu options.

 You will then see new tracks in the Tracks window.

 The track overview shows us that we have five MIDI tracks playing the parts generated by the J!Lush style, and because RealDrums are allowed in the Options | Preferences | Song Generation settings we have a RealDrums audio track.
 Notice that the BB track names are in blue, whereas user track names are in black.

 BB tracks cannot be moved or renamed, but you can change any of the settings with the right-click menu – for example the patch, MIDI port, or MIDI channel.
 These tracks can also be edited in the track overview and in the Piano Roll or Notation windows.
 Let’s examine the BB Piano track in the Piano Roll window.

 We can select the BB Piano track while still in the Tracks window, or we can open the Piano Roll window with the piano roll button and then select BB Piano from the track list.